tisho/Switch.framerfx/README.md

 # Latest Release

+7/17/2020

+-   FIX: Fixed an issue that could prevent Auto-Animate from working on some versions of Framer Web.

 5/29/2020

 -   NEW: Added the ability for SwitchToStateAction to control the closest parent Switch, instead of needing to specify the name of a Switch to control.
 This helps tremendously when using Switch in reusable components, or multi-step animations, and takes away the need to even set a name for most Switches.
 I've reconfigured a lot of the existing examples to take advantage of this, so take a look if you're wondering how to set it up.